CalieR/react-boilerplate/readme.md

 Setup includes:

-- testing with Jest
+- Testing with Jest
-- linting and formatting with Prettier and ESLint
+- Linting and formatting with Prettier and ESLint
+- React.StrictMode to avoid deprecated React API's
-- accessibility issue checks
+- Accessibility issue checks with react-axe
-- error boundary
+- Error boundary
-- style loader to import CSS automatically
+- Style loader to import CSS automatically
+- git Hooks with Husky to run linting, formatting and tests before committing
+- Hot loading in development